Barckwords

 Qui Xiaolong has a very unique style of writing.
 He mixes his police procedural narrative with many asides to Chinese literary history and poetry, because after all Chen would rather be editing a high brow literary magazine than solving murders in Shanghai.
 This poet/cop persona divides his attention and to some extent his dedication to his job as a cop.
 However, unlike his colleague and older deputy Yu Guangming, Chen is not cynical.
 Yu is loyal to Chen, but has not had good luck in advancing in his career at the police bureau.
 His hard bitten realistic attitude often brings Chen down from his literary cloud.
 Along with his hard working and practical wife, Yu lives in a tiny room and has to share a kitchen and bathroom with another family.
 It is one of the many ironies that fill the book, because the crime that lands on their desk is about the murder of an attractive young woman, who is famous as a self-sacrificing “model worker” and a “loyal Party Dancer”, a reference from the Cultural Revolution when dancing was outlawed except for ‘stamping their feet to show their loyalty to Mao Zedong’.
 But this young woman had a secret life that entwined her with the corrupt social set of the children of high officials.

-Cultural Revolution madness that Mao created to crush his enemies.
-However, the
+end to the Cultural Revolution madness that Mao created to crush his

-to go too far” in his investigation of the murder.
-The victim, Guan Hongyin, works
+Chen “not to go too far” in his investigation of the murder.
+The victim,

 Chen himself is being groomed for a high position.
 He meets a young vivacious well connected journalist from Beijing who becomes his conduit to the unofficial Party rumor mill and who has a bright future to manage herself.
 There is a sexual attraction between her and Chen that can not be denied.
 It is one of the ironies of the novel.
 Chen is slowly succumbing to the same forbidden “immorality” as Guan Hongyin, the murder victim.